asiyanizam01-da/credit-analytics/README.md

 An end-to-end Credit Analytics project demonstrating portfolio monitoring for a digital lending business using **PostgreSQL**, **SQL**, and **Microsoft Power BI**.

-The project simulates a fintech lender providing **ACS (Airtime Credit Service)**, **Nano Loans**, and **Buy Now Pay Later (BNPL)** products to thin-file borrowers using alternative behavioural data.
+The project simulates a fintech lender ("ABC Cred") providing **ACS (Airtime Credit Service)**, **Nano Loans**, and **Buy Now Pay Later (BNPL)** products to thin-file borrowers using alternative behavioural data.
 It covers the complete analytics workflow from database design and data validation to credit portfolio analysis and interactive dashboard reporting.

 ---